American Craftsman: Influences

-The American movement also reacted against the eclectic Victorian "over-decorated" aesthetic; however, the arrival of the Arts and Crafts movement in late 19th century America coincided with the decline of the Victorian era.
+The American movement also reacted against the eclectic Victorian "over-decorated" aesthetic.
+The arrival of the Arts and Crafts movement in late 19th century America coincided with the decline of the Victorian era.
 American Arts and Crafts were largely based on the nature surrounding their location, they have a rustic nature to them due to materials and their design.
 While the American Arts and Crafts movement shared many of the same goals as the British movement, such as social reform, a return to traditional simplicity over gaudy historic styles, the use of local natural materials, and the elevation of handicraft, it was also able to innovate: unlike the British movement, which had never been very good at figuring out how to make handcrafted production scalable, American Arts and Crafts designers were more adept at the business side of design and architecture, and were able to produce wares for a staunchly middle-class market.
 Gustav Stickley, in particular, hit a chord in the American populace with his goal of ennobling modest homes for a rapidly expanding American middle class, embodied in the Craftsman Bungalow style.
 American Craftsman homes still had an ornamental nature to them, the hand crafted woodwork made a statement on their own.